Introduction to Machine Learning: Duality

 with $\lambda_t\in \mR^d$.

 One can now consider splitting the first step in two and iterate:

-These iterations constitute the ``alternative direction method of multipliers,'' or ADMM (it is also sometimes called Douglas-Rachford splitting).
+(Obviously, $H(z_{t-1})$ and $G(x_t)$ are constant in the first and second minimization problems and can be removed from the formulation.)
+These iterations constitute the ``alternative direction method of multipliers,'' or ADMM (the method is also sometimes called Douglas-Rachford splitting).
 It is not equivalent to the augmented Lagrangian algorithm (one would need to iterate a large number of times over the first two steps before applying the third one for this), but still satisfies good convergence properties.
-The reader can refer to \citet{boyd2011distributed} for a relatively elementary proof that shows that this algorithm converges as soon as, in addition to the hypotheses that were already made, the Lagrangian
+The reader can refer to \citet{boyd2011distributed} for a relatively elementary proof that shows that this algorithm converges, with constant $\alpha$, as soon as, in addition to the hypotheses that were already made, the Lagrangian

 has a saddle point: there exists $x^*, z^*, y^*$ such that